-A formal consultation must be held if any changes to the admission policy are proposed eg to oversubscription criteria, catchment area, etc. There is no need to consult on increases in published admission number (PAN), but any decreases must be consulted on.
-Any increase must be notified to the LA and published on the school's website.
+A formal consultation must be held if any changes to the admission policy are proposed eg to over-subscription criteria, catchment area, etc. There is no need to consult on increases in published admission number (PAN), but any decreases must be consulted on.
+Any increase must be notified to the relevant local authority (LA) and published on the school's website.

 In addition, every school must consult at least once every seven years.
-If the school has not consulted for the past seven years, it must undertake full consultation for 2024/25 even if no material changes are proposed.
+If the school has not consulted for the past seven years, it must undertake full consultation on the Admission Policy for 2025/26 even if no material changes are proposed.

-Formal consultations must start on or after 1 October 2022, last at least 6 weeks and be concluded no later than 31 January 2023.
+Formal consultations must start on or after 1 October 2023, last at least 6 weeks and be concluded no later than 31 January 2024.
 The suggested timeline is as follows:

-By mid-September 2022 or earlier if possible
+By mid-September 2023 or earlier if possible

-Send the draft admission policy for 2024/25 to ODBE (katie.paxton@oxford.anglican.org).
-The Code 2021 (para 1.38) makes clear that the Diocese must be consulted before any wider consultation, including with the local authority (LA).
+Send the draft admission policy for 2025/26 to ODBE (admissions@oxford.anglican.org).

+ODBE must be consulted before any wider consultation, including with the LA.
 ODBE will consider policies and endeavour to respond with comments.
 The draft policy should be amended and resubmitted as necessary.

-November/December 2022
+November/December 2023